-There are many forces which have led to improvements in automobile safety.
+There are many forces that have led to improvements in automobile safety.
 Certainly, manufacturers made many changes on their own.
 However, people sometimes thought these voluntary changes didn’t go far enough, and that the manufacturers’ motives were sometimes restrained by profit motivations.
 Thus, the government certainly played a role by requiring cars to meet certain safety standards.

-Examples of Safety Improvements
+Examples of safety improvements

-- Seatbelts – as hard as it might be to believe today, cars did not always have seatbelts.
+- Seatbelts: As hard as it might be to believe today, cars did not always have seatbelts.
 Moreover, even after seatbelts were installed, they didn’t always include a shoulder harness.

-- Anti-lock brakes – by braking in quick intervals (akin to pumping the brakes rapidly), anti-lock brakes reduce the chance of skidding out of control.
+- Anti-lock brakes: By braking in quick intervals (akin to pumping the brakes rapidly), anti-lock brakes reduce the chance of skidding out of control.

-- Safety glass – special windshield glass is designed to break into small, round pieces, instead of sharp, jagged pieces of glass.
+- Safety glass: Special windshield glass is designed to break into small, round pieces, instead of sharp, jagged pieces of glass.

-- Crumple zones – rear and front bumpers are designed to crumple, which dissipates energy from the impact of a crash.
+- Crumple zones: Rear and front bumpers are designed to crumple, which dissipates energy from the impact of a crash.

 - Back-up cameras

-- Engine engineering – engines are designed to be directed underneath the passenger compartment of the car upon impact.
+- Engine engineering: Engines are designed to be directed underneath the passenger compartment of the car upon impact.
 This helps reduce the chance of crush injuries to passengers.

-Assessing the Effects of Safety Improvements
+Assessing the effects of safety improvements

 Thankfully, meaningful steps continue to be taken to improve automobile safety.
 Nevertheless, crashes from the negligent and intentional actions of others continue to cause many injuries and deaths.
 Only by holding these wrongdoers responsible can we continue to improve safety for all of us.
 If you’ve been injured as the result of a malfunctioning vehicle, or as the result of another driver, please feel free to contact the experienced lawyers at Nelson MacNeil Rayfield with your questions.